2020 Best Invention

-8 Strategies To Lower Your Student Loan Payments
+8 Effective Strategies To Lower Your Student Loan Payments

 In a Nutshell

 The best option for you depends on your financial goals and the type of loans you have.
-Here are eight strategies you may be able to use to lower your student loan payments.
+Here are eight strategies to lower your student loan payments.

-If you’re struggling to make your monthly payments on your federal student loans, you can apply for an income-driven repayment (IDR) plan.
-There are four income-driven repayment plans available to federal student loan borrowers.
-These plans cap your federal student loan payments at 10% to 20% of your discretionary income while lengthening your repayment term to 20 or 25 years.
-Both of these help lower your monthly payment.
+If you’re struggling to make your monthly payments on your federal student loans using a Standard Repayment Plan (SRP), you can apply for an income-driven repayment (IDR) plan.
+IDR plans cap your federal student loan payments at 10% to 20% of your discretionary income while lengthening your repayment term to 20 or 25 years.
+Both help lower your monthly payment.

 • Pay As You Earn (PAYE): Borrowers pay 10% of their discretionary income for 20 years.

-• Repay As You Earn (REPAYE): Borrowers pay 10% of their discretionary income for 20 years for undergraduate student loans or for 25 years for graduate student loans.
+• Saving on a Valuable Education (SAVE): Borrowers pay 10% of their discretionary income for 20 years for undergraduate student loans or 25 years for graduate student loans.
+(The SAVE Plan has replaced the Revised Pay As You Earn (REPAYE) Plan.)

 • Income-Based Repayment Plan (IBR): Borrowers who took out loans on or after July 1, 2014, pay 10% of their discretionary income for 20 years.
 All other borrowers pay 15% of their discretionary income for 25 years.

-• Income-Contingent Repayment Plan (ICR): Borrowers pay 20% of their discretionary income for 25 years, or they have a 12-year repayment plan adjusted to their income.
+• Income-Contingent Repayment Plan (ICR): Borrowers either pay 20% of their discretionary income for 25 years or have a 12-year repayment plan adjusted to their income.

-With income-driven plans, you must recertify your income each year or you'll be placed back on back on the SRP, which means your monthly payment will likely go up.
-The downside of income-driven plans is that you have a longer repayment period than the SRP’s 10-year repayment plans.
-This means you could end up paying more interest over the life of the loan.
+The downside of income-driven plans is it will take you longer to pay off your student loans than it would under the 10-year Standard Repayment Plan.
+This means you’ll end up paying more interest over the life of the loan.
 You may also have higher monthly payments as your income increases.

 Remember, income-driven plans apply only to federal student loans, not private student loans.

-Graduated repayment plans have some downsides.
+Graduated repayment plans do have some downsides, though.
 Because payments start low at the beginning, you pay more interest over the life of the loan than you would with the SRP.
 Also, payments increase every two years regardless of your income.
-So you still have to pay more every two years even if your income goes down.
+So you still have to pay more every two years even if your income doesn’t increase.

 With an extended payment plan, you can take up to 25 years to repay the loan.
+Because the repayment term is longer in an extended plan, your monthly payments will generally be lower than they would be under the Standard Repayment Plan or a graduated repayment plan.
 With these plans, you choose between fixed and graduated payments.
-Because the repayment term is longer in an extended plan, your monthly payments will generally be lower than they would be under the SRP or a graduated repayment plan.

 Extended repayment plans are not income-dependent, so you might have lower monthly payments with an income-driven plan.
 The downside of extended student loan repayment plans is that you could pay more in interest since the repayment term is longer than other plans.